How much cheese should you eat a day? A nutrition expert weighs in on dairy.

 "We probably don't need all the calcium and vitamin D from dairy," he told CBS News.
 "There's other sources you can have, plant-based alternatives that have supplemented calcium or vitamin D that's led to a moderation around recommending dairy specifically."

-Plus, like any food, you could emit any single item from your eating and "still craft a healthy diet, so you don't need to eat dairy," he said.
+Plus, like any food, you could omit any single item from your eating and "still craft a healthy diet, so you don't need to eat dairy," he said.

 But there's reason to not empty your cheese drawer just yet.